Building managers guide

 - The SRM Occupational Safety unit offers ergonomic assessments upon request.
 To request an assessment, email email@example.com.

 SRM provides a variety of online and instructor-led training for workplace and research/clinical studies areas such as confined space entry awareness; fall protection; hand and power tool safety; PPE; and slips, trips and fall prevention.

-Learn more about SRM training by visiting the SRM Training web page.
+Learn more by visiting the SRM Training web page.